kamalrajp/tech-interview-handbook/algorithms/README.md

 - Always define a base case so that your recursion will end.
 - Useful for permutation and tree-based questions.
-- Recursion implicitly use a stack.
+- Recursion implicitly uses a stack.
 Hence all recursive approaches can be rewritten iteratively using a stack.
 - Beware of cases where the recursion level goes too deep and causes a stack overflow (in Python the default limit is 1000).
 - Recursion will never be O(1) space complexity because a stack is involved.
 [Tail-call optimization](https://stackoverflow.com/questions/310974/what-is-tail-call-optimization) can be used to save on the space needed, so do find out if your chosen language supports tail-call optimization.

-## Searching and Sorting

-- TODO

 ## String

-- Please read the above tips on Sequences because they apply to strings too.
+- Please read the above tips on [Sequences](#sequences) because they apply to strings too.
 - Corner cases:
   - Strings with only one distinct character.
 - Ask about input character set and case sensitivity.
 Usually the characters are limited to lower case Latin characters, i.e. a-z.